xsk07/FedEthML/README.md

 # FedEthML

-### Blockchain and Distributed Ledger Technologies project - Sapienza Università di Roma
+### Blockchain and Distributed Ledger Technologies - Sapienza Università di Roma

 Our Dapp, FedEthML, shows how the blockchain technology can be adopted to address two of the main issues of Federated Learning.
 The first is centralization: the central